Beit Hillel: History

 The moshav was founded in 1940 as one of the "Ussishkin Fortresses", named after Menahem Ussishkin, by a mixed group of immigrants from Europe and native Sabras (Palestine-born Jews), for workers in the tower and stockade settlements in the Upper Galilee.
 It was named after Hillel Yaffe, a doctor who immigrated to Mandatory Palestine during the Second Aliyah.
 During the 1948 Arab–Israeli War Beit Hilel was temporarily abandoned due to the battles in the area; at that time, the village had a population of 98 and settled on an area of 1,085 dunams.
-Settlement was resumed in 1950, with the village receiving land from the depopulated Palestinian village of Al-Zuq al-Tahtani; the new inhabitants were mainly Jews from Europe who survived the Holocaust.
+Settlement was resumed in 1950, with the village receiving land near the former depopulated Palestinian village of Al-Zuq al-Tahtani; the new inhabitants were mainly Jews from Europe who survived the Holocaust.

 Today the inhabitants of the moshav make their livelihood from agriculture, cattle farming, and tourism.

 Geography

 Beit Hillel is situated at an altitude of 85 meters in the northernmost tip of Upper Galilee in the Hula valley at the top of the Jordan River.

 The village is located about 3 kilometers east of the town of Kiryat Shmona, about 147 kilometers northeast of Tel Aviv and about 72 kilometers northeast of Haifa.

 Beit Hillel is connected to the transport network via the local road number 9888, which leads north of the village to the 99 motorway leading to the Golan Heights.

 In Beit Hillel, pre-school care facilities are available.
 The primary school is in nearby Kfar Gil'adi, and the high school is in Kfar Blum.
 Beit Hillel has a synagogue, a health center and a grocery store.